-DHCT 2304/DHBS 3504 Special Needs Patients (2 credit hours/2 lec.)
+DHCT 2304/DHBS 3504 Special Needs Patients 2.0cr (2 lec.)

 This course is an introduction to the assessment and management of patients with special needs, including patients whose medical, physical, psychological, or social conditions make it necessary to modify procedures in order to provide dental hygiene treatment for that individual.